 Hiking pants are also good for hiking and safari.
 I don’t bother with these and just wear leggings but I know some people love them.
 Plus, they tend to rip less than leggings of hippie pants.

 Great for wearing under shorter dresses in areas where you shouldn’t show your knees, for hiking or for protecting you against pesky mosquitoes.
+I like to wear yoga leggings as they’re super comfortable.

 If you are travelling in the colder months, you may also want to invest in a per of thermal leggings too.
+You won’t usually need them unless you are trekking.
+But they may come in handy if you are camping in Southern Africa during the European summer months because it gets super cold.

 Maxi Dress or Skirt